lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

     [2020-11-12 12:49:38] You are using docker build: Thu Nov 12 08:46:04 UTC 2020.
     [2020-11-12 12:49:38] Congratulations!
 It looks like the Lightly container is running!

-Head on to the next page to see how to sample your dataset!
+Head on to :ref:`rst-docker-first-steps`  to see how to sample your dataset!